dart-lang/site-www/src/_tutorials/language/futures.md

    the future that it originally returned completes, and the app exits.

 Note that an async function starts executing right away (synchronously).
-The function pauses execution and returns an uncompleted future when it reaches the first occurrence of any of the following:
+The function suspends execution and returns an uncompleted future when it reaches the first occurrence of any of the following:

 * The function's first `await` expression (after the function